 The Emergency Community Support Fund (ESCF) is a $350 million investment made by the Government of Canada.
 It provides additional assistance to organizations serving vulnerable populations.
-The Government of Canada is flowing funds through national networks, including Community Foundations of Canada (CFC), United Way Centraide Canada and the Canadian Red Cross.
-The ESCF will bring an additional $2.3 million into our community, to be distributed equally between HCF and the local United Way, to ensure that our most vulnerable citizens are safe and healthy.
+The Government of Canada is flowing funds through national networks, including Community Foundations of Canada (CFC) and United Way Centraide Canada Hamilton Community Foundation has approximately $450,000 to grant to ensure that our most vulnerable citizens are safe and healthy.

 What are the size of the grants being administered by Hamilton Community Foundation?

-Hamilton Community Foundation will be issuing grants up to a maximum of $75,000 per request.
+Community Foundations of Canada indicated up to a maximum of $75,000 per request.
+However, Hamilton Community Foundation will be issuing grants up to a maximum of $50,000 locally per request to ensure we can meet the diversity of needs across our community.
 There is no minimum for requests.

 Who is eligible to apply for the ESCF?